Amanparashar-09/CodeTrack/QUESTION_BANK_FEATURE.md

 - Hover effects and smooth transitions

 ## Performance Considerations

-- Lazy loading of questions when platform changes
+* Questions are loaded lazily whenever the selected platform changes
-- Tag extraction happens on data fetch, not re-render
+* Tags are extracted during data fetching instead of on every re-render
-- Aggregation for "All" platform uses sequential calls to avoid race conditions
+* The "All" platform aggregates data using sequential API calls to prevent race conditions
-- Default platform set to "All" for immediate data display
+* The default platform is set to "All" to ensure immediate data visibility